Adele’s* 7-year-old daughter cries often.

 Social development is not the only process that is disrupted; children’s ability to keep up with the progression of school may also suffer.
 Children held in family jails do not receive education that is comparable to normal public schools.
 This can put them at a significant disadvantage when reentering the school system.
 “What’s harmful is the truncated developmental potential of these kids by being in prison for no reason,” Zayas says.

-Mothers are, of course, deeply affected by the family prison system in ways that overlap with their children’s experiences of depression, fear of prison officials and being severed from relatives and community.
+Mothers are, of course, deeply affected by the immigrant family jail system in ways that overlap with their children’s experiences of depression, fear of jail officials and being severed from relatives and community.
 However, they also experience compounding pressures and traumas.
-Prison guards and officials constantly undermine mothers’ parental authority and prerogatives in family jail units.
-Children observe as their mothers become disempowered by the prison system, and are verbally belittled and abused by prison staff.
+Jail guards and officials constantly undermine mothers’ parental authority and prerogatives in family detention units.
+Children observe as their mothers become disempowered by the detention system, and are verbally belittled and abused by jail staff.
 Allegations of physical and sexual abuse have also surfaced.

 “What all little kids or even older kids want is to feel that, ‘Mom and Dad can protect me.’
 It’s just natural,” Zayas says.
 “Well, these kids are seeing, ‘Mom can’t protect me because her power is gone,’ and so the impact on the family dynamic is awful.
 Moms can’t be moms….
 Families are living in this limbo, and not being able to have this natural kind of family experience.”